SuadeLabs/fire/documentation/lei_code.md

 ### Entities eligible for an LEI

-ISO 17442:2012 states that the ISO standard "specifies the elements of an unambiguous Legal Entity Identifier scheme to identify the legal entities relevant to any financial transaction.
+[ISO 17442:2012]][isolink] states that the ISO standard "specifies the elements of an unambiguous Legal Entity Identifier scheme to identify the legal entities relevant to any financial transaction".

 The term "legal entities" includes, but is not limited to, unique parties that are legally or financially responsible for the performance of financial transactions or have the legal right in their jurisdiction to enter independently into legal contracts, regardless of whether they are incorporated or constituted in some other way (e.g. trust, partnership, contractual).
-It excludes natural persons, but includes governmental organizations and supranationals." (source: International Organisation for Standardisation, http://www.iso.org/iso/catalogue_detail?csnumber=59771)
+It excludes natural persons, but includes governmental organizations and supranationals." [¹](http://www.iso.org/iso/catalogue_detail?csnumber=59771)

 Individuals acting in a business capacity are eligible to an LEI under certain conditions described by the ROC on [30 September 2015][leiroc].